Author: Zenoll | Apollo.io Certified Partner

 The Hidden Cost of Waiting for RFQs

-For many B2B suppliers, particularly in industrial, construction, and project-based industries, the arrival of a Request for Quotation (RFQ) feels like a win.
-It is a sign of a real, tangible sales opportunity.
-But this is a dangerous illusion.
+For many industrial suppliers, the arrival of an RFQ feels like an opportunity.
+It isn't.
 By the time an RFQ is issued, the most important parts of the buying decision have already been made.
-Waiting for an RFQ is a reactive posture that systematically destroys your margins and positions you as a commodity.
+Waiting for an RFQ is a reactive posture that erodes your margins.

 An RFQ is a Lagging Indicator